 "It truly has made a difference," said Mary Anderson, executive director of Life Eldercare.
 "I'm sure it's saved lives."

 In fact, a nursing student this summer discovered an irregular heartbeat in a 96-year-old woman who had said she felt fine.
 Fraga's program helped her get to a doctor where she was diagnosed with arrhythmia -- which left untreated could have led to a stroke.

 The nursing students teach preventive health techniques, take the blood pressure of seniors, check their medications and do home safety checks.
-Students are paired with seniors who Life Eldercare employees determine may
+Students are paired with seniors who Life Eldercare employees determine may need health care help.

 "They check just about everything to make sure the seniors are safe," said Fraga, who estimates her students make about 130 visits to homes every three months.

 Fraga said she became aware of the need of such a service through her work with Meals on Wheels in the Tri-City area.

 "You meet seniors who were getting food from the program, and they would tell you they hadn't been to a doctor in 20 years," Fraga said.
 "That got me thinking.

 "These seniors could use some help, and I'm happy my students can provide that," she said.